Knowledge of Inspection, Repair and Replacement of Motorcycle Tyres

 • Omitting wheel balancing after tyre replacement, causing vibration, premature bearing wear, and customer dissatisfaction.

-• Misconception: All wheel nuts should be tightened as much as possible.
-Correction: Wheel nuts must be tightened to the manufacturer's specified torque using a torque wrench to avoid warping brake discs or damaging threads.
+• Misconception: All wheel nuts should be tightened as hard as possible.
+Correction: Wheel nuts must be tightened to the manufacturer's specified torque setting using a torque wrench.
+Over-tightening can warp brake discs or damage studs, while under-tightening can cause wheels to come loose.

 Frequently Asked Questions